FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 2.rst

 Complete QGIS Lesson 1 before starting this lesson.
 Use Lesson 2 to build an urban drainage channel and add culverts to the channel.

-This video will guide you through the lesson.
+This video shows the full process of this tutorial.

 .. youtube:: d2GfNh6OTWU